GLOBAL MARKETS-Wall St keeps its poise ahead of Fed's last rate decision for 2022

 By Lawrence Delevingne, Harry Robertson and Tom Westbrook

-Dec 14 (Reuters) - Wall Street stocks, bonds and the dollar were muted on Wednesday morning ahead of a Federal Reserve meeting later in the day and central bank decisions in Europe and Britain on Thursday.
+Dec 14 (Reuters) - Wall Street stocks were positive on Wednesday morning, while government bonds and the dollar were muted, ahead of a U.S. Federal Reserve meeting later in the day and central bank decisions in Europe and Britain on Thursday.

-The MSCI All World stock index .MIWD00000PUS edged about 0.4% higher, with European shares slipping, but Asian markets rising overnight.
+The MSCI All World stock index .MIWD00000PUS gained about 0.5%, with European shares slipping but Asian markets rising overnight.
 It had jumped more than 1% the previous day.

 The dollar, a safe-haven asset which has been boosted by U.S. rate hikes this year, has dropped around 9% from a two-decade high in September in the hope that the central banks would soon stop raising interest rates.